Brian Hong

 ARTIST WEBSITE

-Mr. Hong is an equally accomplished music administrator.
-As the Program Manager of the Vital Sounds Initiative for Project: Music Heals Us, he has helped to provide one-on-one virtual bedside concerts to over 20,000 unique hospital patients.
-He is also a Co-Artistic Director of NEXUS Chamber Music Chicago, an artist-driven collective of musicians whose mission is to make classical music culturally relevant through live concerts and multimedia content.
-In his spare time, Mr. Hong can be found brewing espresso or single origin pour-overs at his home coffee bar.
+In addition to his performance and pedagogy, Mr. Hong is an accomplished music administrator.
+He formerly served as the Program Manager for the Vital Sounds Initiative of Project: Music Heals Us, a nonprofit that defies social barriers and creates compassionate communities through interactive musical programming.
+Brian currently serves as Co-Artistic Director of NEXUS Chamber Music, a collective that serves to break down barriers in classical music by presenting immersive and accessible chamber music performances.
+In his spare time, Brian can be found brewing espresso or single-origin pour-overs at his home coffee bar.

 APPEARS IN